-21 Related party transactions
+20 Related party transactions

-Owing to the nature of the Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH and in accordance with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
-The following related party transactions took place in the financial period.
+Owing to the nature of the Academy Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Academy Trust has an interest.
+All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
+The following related party transaction took place in the period of account.